vlita/smu-for-electrochemistry/README.md

 # Electrolysis with Keithley 2401 SMU
 ![](https://i.imgur.com/CvJNywC.gif)
 This repository is intended for the python-friendly chemist who wants to perform real-time measurements on a two-electrode cell using Keithley’s Standard Series 2401 Source Measure Unit.
 Galvanostatic and potentiostatic methods of electrolysis are supported, as well as a method for two-electrode cyclic voltammetry.
-The maximum accurate resolution of this code is two datapoints per second.
 Instrument cannot exceed 20V/1A.

 ## Initial Setup
 Requirements: